DeliriumProducts/aumo/paper/fission/paper.md

 # How it works

 Every POS terminal will be connected with **Aumo** - a small computer (Raspberry Pi), placed inside a 3D printed case.
-The device will act as a middleman and intercept the required information from the POS Terminal and based on the user's choice the receipt will either be sent to the printer (if the user decides to get a traditional receipt, for example if they don't have the app or a smartphone) or to their mobile device through the use of an NFC module.
+The device will act as a middleman and intercept the required information from the POS Terminal and based on the user's choice the receipt will either be sent to the printer (if the user decides to get a traditional receipt, for example, if they don't have the app or a smartphone) or to their mobile device through the use of an NFC module.
 **Aumo** is equipped with an NFC module, which it uses for receiving the receipt from the POS Terminal.
-The mobile app receives the receipt when it approaches **Aumo**, thanks to the on board NFC chip that majority of smartphones have.
+The mobile app receives the receipt when it approaches **Aumo**, thanks to the onboard NFC chip that the majority of smartphones have.

 # Incentive (Gamification)

 Every time a user chooses **Aumo** over the traditional paper receipt, they are rewarded with bonus points, which can be exchanged for coupons or physical rewards, thus acting as an incentive to use our mobile app.

-Digitalizing paper receipts will take a lot of effort, manily due to the fact that we, as humans prefer to stay within our comfort zone.
+Digitalizing paper receipts will take a lot of effort, mainly since we, as humans prefer to stay within our comfort zone.
 We decided to implement an element of gamification into **Aumo**, thus making it both fun and rewarding to use, as well as helping out the planet.

 # Technologies